 There is a strong public policy “that members of public legislative bodies take a position, and vote, on issues brought before them.
 This policy has been expressed as ‘the duty of members of a city council to vote and that they ought not “by inaction prevent action by the board.
 (Kunec v.
 Brea Redevelopment Agency (1997) 55 Cal.App.4th 511, 520.)

 The duty to vote is present if the member is present.
 (Dry Creek Valley Assn., Inc. v.
 Bd. of Supervisors (1997) 67 Cal.App.3d 839, 844.)

 Silent Acquiescence.
 It is common practice that when someone is silent when a vote is taken, their vote is counted with the majority.
 For example, if a voice vote is called for in a board meeting and some directors say “aye” and other are silent; the president then asks if there are any “nays” and no one responds.
-The president then announces the vote to be unanimous and again no one objects.
-Under those circumstances, the vote is properly deemed as unanimous in favor of the motion.
+The president then announces the vote to be unanimous.
+If no one objects to the president's announcement, the vote is properly deemed as unanimous in favor of the motion.